 Spicy Barbacoa Beef Roast Recipe

-You can make this in the slow cooker too.
-Just rub the spices on the meat, brown on both sides in a skillet and then add everything to the slow cooker and cook on low all day.
+You can make this spicy Barbacoa beef in the slow cooker too.
+Just rub the spices on the meat, brown on both sides in a hot skillet with a little oil.
+Then add everything to the slow cooker and cook on low all day.

 Nutritional information for 1 serving: